Dallas metro

 To pick the right next step:

 - For a hail-suspect roof, run the storm damage assessor before contacting your carrier.
-A free inspection from a licensed Dallas storm damage repair pro is the strongest single document in the claim.
+A no-charge inspection from a licensed Dallas storm damage repair pro is the strongest single document in the claim.

 - For an aging roof on its planning curve, the roof lifespan estimator factors DFW's hot-humid + hail-belt profile against your material and install year.

-- For full replacement planning, the Dallas roof replacement page covers Class 4 product selection, carrier discount paperwork, and metroplex-specific permit notes.
+- For full replacement planning, the roof replacement service hub covers Class 4 product selection, carrier discount paperwork, and metroplex-specific permit notes.

 Dallas roofing services

-Common DFW requests in our network: roof replacement, roof repair, and storm damage repair.
+Common DFW requests in our network: full roof replacement, targeted roof repair in Dallas, and storm damage repair in Dallas.
 Adjacent Texas metros where we also place leads include Houston; for cornerstone reading on the repair-vs-replace decision specific to hail-belt homes, see our guide on whether it's cheaper to repair or replace a roof.

 FAQ